Discover paradise: Why Polynesia is the ultimate cruise destination ?

 You can also go walking, hiking, biking through the diverse landscapes and discover countless ancient cultural sites.
 All long undiscovered by tourism, and far off the beaten track, they are best explored on a cruise, as no other way of traveling is more comfortable.

 Many islands can be explored on a single route, including destinations that can only be reached by ship.
-A cruise through Polynesia is an opportunity to immerse yourself in a foreign culture and a way to discover the heart and soul of an ancient civilization.
+A french polynesia cruise is an opportunity to immerse yourself in a foreign culture and a way to discover the heart and soul of an ancient civilization.

 Why Should You Choose Polynesia Over Other Islands for a Cruise?